 The Academic Senate is responsible for reviewing sabbatical leave applications and making recommendations to the Board.
 The Academic Senate is also responsible for reviewing sabbatical leave reports for and making recommendations to the Board.
 The Sabbatical Leave Handbook, which includes information on the types of sabbatical leaves, seniority rules, application procedures, and evaluation standards for reports of completion, shall be maintained by the Academic Senate.
-The Sabbatical Leave Committee, in consultation with the Academic Senate president, the Faculty Assembly president, and Director of Labor Relations, will initiate a draft of proposed revisions to the Sabbatical Leave Handbook during the spring semester.
-Upon completion, the chair of the Sabbatical Leave Committee shall submit a copy of the Sabbatical Leave Handbook and any proposed changes to the Assembly president and Director of Labor Relations for the purpose of reviewing for potential impacts to faculty working conditions.
-The Academic Senate president shall also be copied on the communication to the Assembly president and Director of Labor Relations.
+The Sabbatical Leave Committee, in consultation with the Academic Senate president, the Faculty Assembly president, and Human Resources, will initiate a draft of proposed revisions to the Sabbatical Leave Handbook during the spring semester.
+Upon completion, the chair of the Sabbatical Leave Committee shall submit a copy of the Sabbatical Leave Handbook and any proposed changes to the Assembly president and Human Resources for the purpose of reviewing for potential impacts to faculty working conditions.
+The Academic Senate president shall also be copied on the communication to the Assembly president and Human Resources.
 The review process between the district and the Assembly shall be complete before any proposed changes go into effect or are ratified by the Academic Senate.